 Covid-19 - Support at Home

-If you are having difficulty accessing the digital learning we are providing in school there are ways that we can help:
+If you are having difficulty accessing the digital learning that is provided in school these are ways that we can help:

-We currently still have some Ipads that we can loan out to any families that either do not have devices or are having to share devices among family members.
-These Ipads are set up ready to access Google Classrooms.
+We currently have some Ipads and laptops that we can loan out to any families that either do not have devices or are having to share devices among family members.
+These devices are set up ready to access Google Classrooms.
 If you would like to borrow one then please call the school office.

 Again speak to the office if you require either of these options to support your access.